MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 >  You can use the PXE protocol to start operating system deployments to Configuration Manager client computers.
 Configuration Manager uses the PXE-enabled distribution point site role to initiate the operating system deployment process.
 The PXE-enabled distribution point must be configured to:
 >
 > 1. Respond to PXE boot requests that Configuration Manager clients make on the network.
-> 2. Interact with Configuration Manager infrastructure to determine the appropriate deployment actions to take.
+> 2. Interact with the Configuration Manager infrastructure to determine the appropriate deployment actions to take.

 ### Multicast
 Specify whether to enable multicast on the distribution point.
 When you enable multicast, Configuration Manager installs Windows Deployment Services on the server, if required.